Housing Market Forecast: What the Experts Are Saying (Updated 2025)

 6. Possible Warning Signs

-Rising housing prices have caused some people to wonder if a crash is in the 2024 housing market forecast.
-The last time a crash happened was in 2008, leading to multiple years of declining costs before the industry started recovering.
+Rising housing prices have caused some people to wonder if a crash is in the 2025 housing market forecast.
+The last time a crash happened was the Great Recession of 2008, leading to multiple years of declining costs before the industry started recovering.
 If you ask Matt Strickland, a Realtor based in St. John’s, Florida, the current economic conditions are ripe for a repeat.

 Strickland’s warning signs include a drop in mortgage application rates and the average monthly purchase index.
 Plus, he says home-buyer delinquency has increased with credit card defaults even more than during the pandemic.